1vasari/nathan-mccallum.com/_posts/2021-03-13-my-git-setup.md

 tags: programming
 date: 2021-03-13
 permalink: /git
+description: Git is a tool programmers use to track changes to text files over time.
+Here's how I have it set it up.
 ---

 Git is a tool programmers use to track changes to text files over time which can be configured using a special `.gitconfig` file.